peterhinch/micropython-tft-gui/DEVELOPER.md

 The ``Screen`` class is subclassed from the ``GUI`` class.
 This has a ``setup`` class method which is called from ``tft_local`` after initialising the hardware.
-It stores the tft, touchscreen and scheduler instances in class methods for access throughout the library.
+It stores the tft, touchscreen and scheduler instances in class variables for access throughout the library.
 It also supports the ``set_grey_style`` class method and the ``get_tft`` method.
 This provides access to the TFT.
 It accepts the greyed-out status of the control instance as its argument and instructs the ``TFT_G`` class of the correct greyed-out status to use.

 In practice, controls and displays access the TFT by means of the ``tft`` property of the ``NoTouch`` base class.
-This sets the greyed out status of the ``TFT_G`` and returns the instance.
+This sets the greyed out status of the ``TFT_G`` and returns the TFT instance.

 Access to the TFT module is mediated by the ``TFT_G`` class.
 This is subclassed from the TFT module's ``TFT`` class.
 Its purpose is to handle the colors of greyed out controls: for consistency